Krista Wilkinson, Ph.D.

 Status and gender influences on perceptions of young women with intellectual disability (Principal Investigator; co-investigators: Marianne Schmid Mast and Nora Murphy).
 This project examines the role of adherence to gender-typical communication patterns in influencing perceptions of young women who have intellectual disabilities.
 In collaboration with colleagues in Social Psychology, we examine whether perceptions of young women varies depending on how strongly they demonstrate communication patterns stereotypically associated with women.
 This project was funded through the National Institute of Child Health and Human Development.

-Wilkinson, K. M., & Snell, J. (in press).
+Wilkinson, K. M., & Snell, J. (2011).
 Facilitating children’s ability to distinguish symbols for emotions: The effects of background color cues and spatial arrangement of symbols on accuracy and speed of search.
-American Journal of Speech-Language Pathology.
+American Journal of Speech-Language Pathology, 20, 288-301.

 CSD 547 Language Disorders in Children